Technology

 2. Data quality and testing discipline

-A snowflake technical skill matrix improves screening by mapping levels to capabilities, enabling consistent scoring and faster, fairer decisions.
+A Snowflake technical skill matrix improves screening accuracy by mapping role levels to observable capabilities, enabling consistent scoring across interviewers and reducing subjective bias in hiring decisions.

 1. Role levels and capability bands

-• Clear bands for associate, mid, senior, and principal across pillars like SQL, modeling, and security.
+Define clear bands for associate, mid, senior, and principal engineers across pillars like SQL, modeling, security, and FinOps.

 2. Evidence-based scoring and rubrics

-• Use weighted rubrics per pillar with pass thresholds tied to role needs.
+Use weighted rubrics per pillar with pass thresholds tied to the specific role level.
+Capture notes and links to artifacts for traceable, defensible hiring decisions that hold up under audit.

 3. Task-to-competency alignment